PresleyHank/hondamobilityhacks-2019/autonomous_driving_data/README.md

 | 6        | 12/11/2018 | 9:38 AM    | Parsha, Ryan     | Slightly wet, cloudy, light traffic                                                                                                                                                                                           | 20181211_093807_RecFile_P3_Edge |

 ## Data and File Access

+**IMPORTANT** The full database is very large.
+If you would like the entire dataset, please reach out to Seth Jones for the offline version.

 ### Access